TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.38.0

+Another simple one!
+This update adds some new helpers that allow for some location queries to be done very easily.

+* code/app/Contracts/Repositories/HasLocationRepositoryContract.php
+* code/app/Repositories/Traits/HasLocationTrait.php

 ## 0.37.0

 Nice and simple one!
 This version simply allows for users to load the `organizationManagers` relation on the me request.
 To complete this update simply copy over the line 48 of the file `code/app/Http/Core/Requests/User/MeRequest.php`.